elastic/assetbeat/.buildkite/README.md

 This README provides an overview of the Buildkite pipeline used to automate the build and publish process for Assetbeat artifacts.

+**_NOTE_: The pipeline is still a work in progress and in testing phase.
+Frequent changes are expected**

+## Artifacts

+The pipeline generates the following artifacts:

+- **assetbeat-ASSETBEAT_VERSION-WORKFLOW-GOOS-GOARCH.tar.gz**: This tarball includes the `assetbeat` binary and other related files (e.g LICENSE, assetbeat.yml, etc.).
+The supported platforms for the artifacts are linux/amd64 and linux/arm64.
+- **assetbeat-ASSETBEAT_VERSION-WORKFLOW-GOOS-GOARCH.tar.gz.sha512** The sha512 hash of the above tarball.

+## Triggering the Pipeline

+The pipeline is triggered in the following scenarios:

+- **Snapshot Builds**: A snapshot build is triggered when a pull request (PR) is opened and also when it is merged into the 'main' branch.

 ## Pipeline Configuration

 To view the pipeline and its configuration, click [here](https://buildkite.com/elastic/assetbeat).